Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Experiments

-The novelty score is calculated as the average distance to its $k = 15$ nearest neighbors in the feature space.
-The novelty threshold is set to $\rho_{min} = 0.05$ and is dynamically adjusted based on the number of archive additions per generation, following the approach of existing studies~\cite{NS2008,NS_em}.
-In this work, the threshold is evaluated every 4 generations: if the total number of archive additions over 4 generations exceeds 30, the threshold is multiplied by 1.05; if the number of additions is 0, it is multiplied by 0.95.
-The feature space is the 2-dimensional space spanned by \texttt{num\_nodes} and \texttt{global\_funnel\_size}.
+For both \texttt{NS} and $\texttt{NS}^{+}$, we use parent size $\mu = 20$, offspring size $\lambda = 100$, and $t_{\max} = 100$ generations, yielding $\mu + t_{\max} \times \lambda = 10{,}020$ MSG landscapes in total.
+The mutation step sizes are set to $\alpha_w = 0.1$ and $\alpha_\sigma = 0.05$.
+The novelty score is calculated as the average Euclidean distance to the $k = 15$ nearest neighbors in the feature space.
+The novelty threshold is set to $\tau = 0.05$ and is dynamically adjusted based on the number of archive additions per generation, following the approach of existing studies~\cite{NS2008,NS_em}.
+In this work, the threshold is evaluated every $4$ generations: if the total number of archive additions over 4 generations exceeds 30, the threshold is multiplied by 1.05; if the number of additions is 0, it is multiplied by 0.95.

+The feature space is the 2-dimensional space spanned by \texttt{num\_nodes} and \texttt{funnel\_size\_opt}. \texttt{num\_nodes} is normalized by the number of Gaussians $m$.
 The \texttt{Random} set contains the same number of MSG landscapes, each generated by independent uniform sampling of the parameters.
-We measure the coverage in the feature space to compare the effectiveness of \texttt{NS} versus \texttt{Random}.
+We measure the coverage in the feature space to compare \texttt{NS} and \texttt{Random}.
 For calculating coverage, the feature space is partitioned into $30 \times 30 = 900$ cells.
 The coverage is computed as the fraction of cells containing at least one instance.
-For each dimensionality $d$, we run 10 trials with different seeds and evaluate the coverage of the final generation across \texttt{Random}, \texttt{NS}, and $\texttt{NS}^{+}$.
+For each dimensionality $d$, we run 10 trials with different seeds and evaluate the final cumulative coverage over all generated instances across \texttt{Random}, \texttt{NS}, and $\texttt{NS}^{+}$.

-\subsubsection{Results and Interpretation}
+\subsubsection{Results and Interpretation:}

-Fig.~\ref{allcoverage} shows the coverage of \texttt{Random}, \texttt{NS}, and $\texttt{NS}^{+}$ per dimensionality.
+\cref{allcoverage} shows the coverage of \texttt{Random}, \texttt{NS}, and $\texttt{NS}^{+}$ per dimensionality.
 The box plots summarize coverage over 10 trials.
 The feature-space coverage shown on the right is taken from a single trial, where each colored cell indicates the presence of an MSG landscape.
 In the box plots, \texttt{Random}, \texttt{NS}, and $\texttt{NS}^{+}$ are arranged from left to right.

 \texttt{NS} covers a broader region of the feature space than \texttt{Random} at all dimensionalities.
 This indicates that uniform sampling in parameter space does not imply uniformity in the LON feature space: the parameter-to-feature mapping is nonlinear, and MSG landscapes from \texttt{Random} concentrate in a limited region of the feature space. \texttt{NS} directly maximizes feature-space diversity as the novelty score, compensating for this nonlinearity.